Aggkov/E_Commerce/README.md

 **Backend**

 1. Install [PostgreSQL](https://www.postgresql.org/download/) (Only if not using Docker)
-2. Run `docker-compose up -d` to start the docker container and load up keycloak and database.
+2. Run `docker-compose up -d` to start the docker container and load up keycloak and database migrations.
 3. Go to localhost:9090 and log in with `admin` `admin` as credentials.
 Create a new realm by importing `realm-export.json` file.
    Activate email for `user` and `admin` from `frontend client` in keycloak management console.
 You can also create more users and assign them roles `user` and `admin` from `frontend client`.